Depo Provera is a hormone used for contraception. It is given by injection and its effects will last for three months at a time.

 Tel: (03) 8345 3037 or 1800 442 007 (rural callers)

-Information about long acting reversilble contraception (LARC), including contraceptive injections, is also available in Arabic, Chinese, Hindi and Vietnamese – see Downloads section on this page.
+Information about long acting reversible contraception (LARC), including contraceptive injections, is also available in Arabic, Chinese, Hindi, Spanish, Urdu and Vietnamese – see Related Health Topics below

 Long acting reversible contraception (LARC)